 - Downplayed in Kung Fu Panda in that long before the climax of the film, Po had already gone a long way earning the respect of most of the Furious Five because of his Heroic Resolve facing his hopeless Training from Hell without complaint.

 - Lilo & Stitch shows that Lilo is rejected by her peers for being "weird," while Stitch is rejected by the entire Galactic Federation.
 (This is at least marginally understandable, however, given Stitch's destructive powers and fondness for anarchy.)
+The trailers and print advertising played around with this, showing Stitch being rejected by various members of the Disney Animated Canon; the tag line was "There's one in every family."
+The animated series shows that Lilo continues to be ostracized by her peers, particularly Alpha Bitch, Mertle.

-- In A Bugs Life, Flik is regularly ridiculed and insulted for wasting his time on creative thinking and inventing instead of gathering food for the Offering.
+- In A Bug's Life, Flik is regularly ridiculed and insulted for wasting his time on creative thinking and inventing instead of gathering food for the Offering.
 It's this ability that eventually saves the day.

 - In Beauty and the Beast, Belle and her father are socially shunned by the members of the village where they live - Maurice for his inventions and generally unconventional ideas, Belle for the fact that she enjoys reading and daydreams a lot.